 The Recovery College, NHS 2gether Trust, Gloucestershire

-A mindfulness photography workshop exploring how slowing down and taking notice of colour, texture, shapes and patterns, both inside and in nature, can help improve wellbeing.
+I ran a mindfulness photography workshop to help the Recovery College explore how slowing down and taking notice of colour, texture, shapes and patterns – both indoors and in nature – can improve wellbeing.

 Franklyn Hospital, Exeter, Devon Partnership, NHS Trust

-a mindful and therapeutic photography workshop for people with dementia.
-Participants explored the Belvedere Ward sensory garden using their vision to look again at colour, texture, patterns and light.
+Participants in this mindful and therapeutic photography workshop for people with dementia explored the hospital’s sensory garden, looking again at colour, texture, patterns and light.